Anchored Supervised Fine-Tuning: Reproducibility Statement

 \section{Reproducibility Statement}

 We provide comprehensive implementation details in Section~\ref{sec:exp}, including specific hyperparameters, datasets, and evaluation protocols.
 All experiments use publicly available datasets and standard benchmarks.
-We will release our implementation code to ensure reproducibility of our results.
+We have released our implementation code to ensure reproducibility of our results.
+The code is available at \url{https://github.com/zhuchichi56/ASFT}.